 Members of the University Police at any time of the day shall accept a personnel complaint.
 Written complaints may be delivered in person or mailed to the department.
 The complainant will be given a copy of the completed complaint form.
 Telephone complaints will be accepted if the information provided allows for a meaningful investigation.

-All complaints will be thoroughly investigated by an entity outside of the Police Department.
+All complaints will be investigated thoroughly, and all findings are based on impartial evidence gained during the investigation.
 The investigation will include interviews with the complainant, witnesses and the officer(s) involved, as well as examination of any pertinent evidence.
 All investigations will be completed within 30 days of receipt of the complaint; unless the Chief of Police grants an extension.
 After completion of the investigation, a complaint disposition will be made based on each alleged act of misconduct.
 The complainant will be advised of the disposition in writing.

 The complaint will be classified with one of the following dispositions: